mauricek12d/the-travel-guide/README.md

 # **Travel Guide Web Application**

-This project is a web application built to showcase popular destinations in New Jersey, including Cape May, Atlantic City, High Point, Wildwood, and Long Beach Island.
+This project is a web application built to showcase popular destinations in New Jersey, including Cape May, Atlantic City, and Long Beach Island.
 Each destination page provides details such as a description, images, and links to local resources.

 ---